ssquadteam/InteractiveChat-PacketEvents/README.md

 This allows us to use the now-reflected Adventure API for InteractiveChat, and the normal Adventure which PE / the server will provide.

 You can see the corresponding PR here: https://github.com/LOOHP/InteractiveChat/pull/256

+## Setup
+1. Install the latest version of PacketEvents, and this plugin.
+2. Start your server

+## Permissions and Commands
+`/interactivechatpacketevents checkupdate` - Requires the `interactivechatpacketevents.checkupdate` command (or OP). `/icpe checkupdate` also works.